Georgia Birth Injury-related Medical Malpractice lawyers

 Following discovery, we may attempt to reach a settlement during mediation.
 We have a strong history of securing large settlements and verdicts for victims of medical malpractice.
 We will not accept any offer without your express desire that we do so.
 Nor will we accept any offer that is an insult to the severity of the injury your child has suffered.

 If your case goes to trial, we will fight tirelessly, present compelling evidence, and call on reliable and trustworthy experts to do everything possible to secure a positive verdict.
 Very few medical malpractice cases end in trial, but at Lourie, Chance, Forlines, Carter & King, our attorneys prepare every case for this eventuality.

 BABIES CAN’T WAIT

-If your child has a birth injury, there are resources available in Atlanta.
+If your child has a birth injury, there are resources available in Georgia.
 Babies Can’t Wait is a program developed by the Office of Child Health to provide special assistance, guidance, and support for children born with special needs.
 Operating under the Children and Youth with Special Healthcare Needs’ (CYSHN), Babies Can’t Wait serves all of Georgia’s 18 Health Districts and has assisted nearly 18,000 babies and their families by providing learning opportunities and other services for children who have been diagnosed with a medical condition that will result in developmental delay.
 Learn more about this program in our blog.

-HOW OUR BIRTH INJURY ATTORNEYS CAN HELP
+HOW OUR ATLANTA, Georgia BIRTH INJURY ATTORNEYS CAN HELP

 All medical malpractice cases are complicated.
 Birth injury litigation is no exception, as it requires a firm understanding of the law and the complexities of neo-natal medicine.
 At Lourie, Chance, Forlines, Carter & King, our birth injury lawyers understand the importance of experience and professionalism in this litigation.
 We have a proven track record of honest dealing with both clients and potential clients.